 Now you can use your paper circuit firefly to blink and communicate with your classmates.
 Close the circuit by pinching the paper around the battery.

-You can study actual firefly blinking patterns by visiting this firefly flash chart from the Museum of Science Firefly Watch project or learn more about their patterns with this Science Friday resource.
+Kids can practice "talking" by blinking with this interactive from the American Museum of Natural History or learn more about their patterns with this Science Friday resource.
 These are a bit technical, but as long as kids understand that each species of firefly makes its own signal and pattern, then they can begin to create their own messages.

 Have you ever tried calling a firefly?
 I've done it while leading families on a night hike.
 It is pretty magical.
 Learn more about how you can do this with only a flashlight by following this family friendly link, or this slightly more technical one.
 (If you are an outdoor educator, the latter link is a must-read!)